MarcusGrum/AI-CPS/README.md

 # Welcome to the Platform for AI-based Cyber-Physical Systems

 The AI-CPS is an end-to-end open source platform for cyber-physical systems considering a knowledge base with the aid of artificial neuronal networks (ANN).
 It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ANN and developers easily build and deploy ANN-powered applications.
 Its particular focus lays on the efficient application of knowledge of ANN.
+For this, it enables the flexible, node-independent (a) `ANN applicatio`n, (b) `ANN training and validation` as well as (c) `ANN refinement`, which is realized as Over-The-Air deployment of
+(1) ANN models considered as `knowledge base`,
+(2) ANN activations considered as `activation base`, (3) ANN training material considered as `learning base` and (4) ANN routines considered as `codeBase`.
+Among furthers, this is realized on behalf of `tensor_flow` libraries, `docker` mechanisms, `python` applications, so that they can be realized on any kind of device (tested with `raspberry`, `mac`, `ubuntu`), any kind of platform (tested with `aarch64`, `x86_64` and `x86_64_gpu`).

-The tool was originally developed by Marcus Grum.
+The tool was originally developed by Dr.-Ing.
+Marcus Grum.

 ## Getting Started